Professional practice

 C&P 2024Leading Junior 2024

 Jackie has a particular specialisation in international disputes and advising – encompassing especially investor-state arbitration, public international law, and the conflict of laws.
-She is described by Legal 500’s public international law rankings for 2022 as “hard working, very clear, very smart and very thorough, as well as being a pleasure to work with.”
-Jackie has acted in numerous investor-State arbitrations, under the ICSID Convention, and the ICC, SCC, LCIA and UNCITRAL Rules.
-She has also acted in proceedings before the European Court of Human Rights and specialised United Nations agencies.
-She has advised numerous governments as well as private clients on international law matters spanning sanctions, the law of the sea, the law of armed conflict, international human rights law, state immunity, treaty interpretation and international administrative law.
-She was the co-author of a high profile opinion on issues of international criminal liability and state responsibility for crimes against humanity and genocide against the Uyghur population.
+She has acted in numerous investor-State arbitrations (under the ICSID Convention, and the ICC, SCC, LCIA and UNCITRAL Rules), as well as before the European Court of Human Rights and specialised UN agencies.
+She regularly advises governments and private clients on international law matters spanning sanctions, the law of the sea, the law of armed conflict, international human rights law, state immunity, treaty interpretation and international administrative law.
+She is the editor of Sweet & Maxwell’s European Human Rights Review.
 Jackie also acted for two years as an Assistant Legal Adviser to the UK Foreign, Commonwealth and Development Office, advising on trade law, and on aspects of treaty law and implementation.
-In this capacity, Jackie has developed a particular expertise in the developing legal implications of Brexit.

 After graduating first in her year at the University of Western Australia, Jackie was elected as a Rhodes Scholar.
 She completed the BCL and an MPhil in Law, both with distinction, at the University of Oxford.
 She has lectured, and been a course co-ordinator, in transnational litigation and conflict of laws at King’s College London.
 Before coming to the bar, Jackie qualified as a lawyer in Australia, and worked in the Western Australian government legal service.
 Before completing pupillage at Essex Court Chambers, she was Associate to the Hon.
 Justice Kiefel, Chief Justice of the High Court of Australia.

-• R (Western Sahara Campaign UK) v Secretary of State for International Trade & ors, Administrative Court Claim No. CO/971/2021: Acting for COMADER, an interested party, in a judicial review relating to the UK-Morocco Association Agreement and whether that Agreement contravenes a right of self-determination.
+• R (Western Sahara Campaign UK) v Secretary of State for International Trade & ors [2022] EWHC 3108 (Administrative Court): Judicial review proceedings relating to the UK-Morocco Association Agreement and whether that Agreement contravenes a right of self-determination.
+Led by Peter Turner KC and Sam Wordsworth KC.

-• Gareth Lee v United Kingdom [2022] IRLR 371: Successfully defended a claim against the UK in the European Court of Human Rights, brought under Arts.
+• Gareth Lee v United Kingdom [2022] IRLR 371 (European Court of Human Rights): Successfully defended a claim against the UK brought under Arts.
 8, 9, 10 and 14 of the Convention, concerning the refusal of a bakery to supply a cake iced with a message of support for gay marriage.

 • Otite v United Kingdom, ECtHR App.
-No. 18339/19: Acted for the UK, successfully defending a claim by a foreign national offender that his deportation would violated his rights under Art.
+No. 18339/19 (European Court of Human Rights): Acted for the UK, successfully defending a claim by a foreign national offender that his deportation would violated his rights under Art.
 8 of the Convention.
+Led by Lisa Giovanetti KC.

 • Zaza Okuashvili v The Republic of Georgia, SCC EA 2019/038, Emergency Award on Interim Measures: Junior counsel in a successful application to the SCC for emergency interim measures.
 An interim injunction was granted by the emergency arbitrator, in respect of a forthcoming BIT claim concerning the alleged expropriation of assets by compulsory sale in satisfaction of a tax liability.
 Led by Lucas Bastin KC.

-• Acting as junior counsel for the claimant in a multi-billion dollar claim, brought under an investment treaty, for mistreatment of an investment in an Asian telecommunications market.
+• Acted for the claimant in a multi-billion dollar claim, brought under an investment treaty, for mistreatment of an investment in an Asian telecommunications market.
 Led by Toby Landau KC and Lucas Bastin KC.

 What Others Say